 Outlook, Microsoft's free webmail service, has been around for more than two decades, providing email addresses for millions of users around the World.

 But emailing is only one part of what your Outlook account can do.
 Microsoft has added features such as Calendars, Address Books and integration with Office applications.
 But what you may not know is that you can also send fax from Outlook email addresses thanks to Internet fax.

-This new way of faxing has proven to be an essential tool for businesses that fax on a regular basis, Letting them save the time and money they'd be spending with a traditional fax solution.
+This new way of faxing has proven to be an essential tool for businesses that rely on this technology on a daily basis, Letting them save the time and money they'd be spending with a traditional fax solution.

 What Do You Need?